 Did you know that Rock Ridge helped Sunset Point destem and process a load of grapes into juice last year?

 About Rock Ridge VineyardTop

 The vineyard started small, with two rows of Marquette grapes, established in 2012 by Shawn and Cary Kottke with the help of their mom and dad, Don and Judie.
 Today, you’ll find more than 1,800 plants with four different varieties of grapes Marquette, Saint Croix, Brianna, and Frontenac Blanc.
-Rock Ridge Vineyard currently sells their grapes to Sunset Point Winery in Stevens Point and Rock ‘n’ Wool Winery in Poynette, Wisconsin.
+Rock Ridge Vineyard currently sells their grapes to Sunset Point Winery in Stevens Point, Lunch Creek Vineyard & Winery in Neshkoro, and Rock ‘n’ Wool Winery in Poynette, Wisconsin.
 Rock Ridge also has a brother vineyard known as Three Oaks which is producing Petite Pearl and Itasca grapes.

 While you’re on the grounds, you might also notice some other familiar plants – including apples and pumpkins.
 The vineyard also has an apple orchard and pumpkin patch and offers both pumpkins and apples available for purchase, when in season.
 Last year they grew over 50 pumpkins to give to their picking crew.